wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-azure-ad.md

 Before you try out this guide, complete the following:

 -  [Configured Azure AD as an external IdP](../administer/configure-an-external-idp/configure-azure-ad-as-an-external-idp.md).
--  If you don't already have an API in Choreo, [develop a REST API](../develop-components/develop-services/develop-a-rest-api.md) or a [REST API Proxy](../develop-components/develop-a-rest-api-proxy.md).
+-  If you don't already have an API in Choreo, [develop a REST API](../develop-components/develop-services/develop-a-rest-api.md) or a [REST API Proxy](../develop-components/develop-a-rest-api-proxy.md) and deploy it.
 - **An Azure Active Directory account**:  If you don’t already have one, set up an Azure Active Directory account at [https://azure.microsoft.com/en-gb/](https://azure.microsoft.com/en-gb/).
 - **Administrator rights to your Choreo organization**: You need this to configure the Azure AD account in your organization.
 - To create applications, the `Application Developer` role is required.
 [Learn more](https://learn.microsoft.com/en-us/azure/active-directory/roles/permissions-reference#application-developer)